uniibu/remix-ide/docs/plugin_list.md

 # Plugin List

-Here is the list of Remix plugins reordered by ownership.
+Here is the list of Remix plugins that you will see in the Plugin Manager.

 ```{tip}
 Click a card to open the Remix IDE with the plugin enabled.